lmottasin/Online-Pharmacy-SAD/README.md

 * Project Proposal
 * Benchmark Analysis
 * Feasibility Analysis
-* Project Management Tools
+* Project Management Tools (Comparison of different pm. tools and picked one for our project)
-* UML Diagrams
+* UML Diagrams (Use case, Class, Sequence, State Diagram)
 * Screenshots of the project

 ---